Exploring alternatives to ad tracking in iOS

 • Turn off Allow Apps to Request to Track to stop new prompts.

-• Scroll the list to see which apps asked to track and whether they were allowed.
-This shows recent consent choices and gives you a place to revoke permission.
+• Look through the app list to see which apps asked to track and whether you allowed them.
+That gives you a place to revoke permission.

 2. Reduce cross-site and cross-app leakage in Safari